Magical Mystery Tour (film)

-Magical Mystery Tour is a 1967 British made-for-television musical film directed by and starring the Beatles.
-It is the third film that starred the band and depicts a group of people on a coach tour who experience strange happenings caused by magicians.
+Magical Mystery Tour is a 1967 British made-for-television musical film written, produced, directed by, and starring the Beatles.
+It is the third film that starred the band and depicts a group of people on a coach tour (including the band members) who experience strange happenings caused by magicians (also played by the band as well as road manager Mal Evans).
 The premise was inspired by Ken Kesey's Furthur adventures with the Merry Pranksters and the then-popular coach trips from Liverpool to see the Blackpool Lights.
 Paul McCartney is credited with conceptualising and leading the project.

 Much of Magical Mystery Tour was shot in and around RAF West Malling, a decommissioned military airfield in Kent, and the script was largely improvised.
 Shooting proceeded on the basis of a mostly handwritten collection of ideas, sketches and situations.
 The film is interspersed with musical interludes, which include the Beatles performing "I Am the Walrus" wearing animal masks and the Bonzo Dog Doo-Dah Band performing Vivian Stanshall and Neil Innes' "Death Cab for Cutie".

 The film originally aired on BBC1, in black-and-white, on Boxing Day, 26 December 1967.
 A colour transmission followed on BBC2 on 5 January 1968.
-It was poorly received by critics and audiences, although its accompanying soundtrack was a commercial and critical success.
+It received mixed reviews, although its accompanying soundtrack was a commercial and critical success.
 The film received an American theatrical release in 1974 by New Line Cinema, and in select theatres worldwide in 2012 by Apple Films.

 Background

 The film was an attempt to combine the free-wheeling fun of Ken Kesey's 1964 cross-country American bus tour aboard Furthur with the Merry Pranksters, and the then-popular coach (bus) trips from Liverpool to see the Blackpool Lights.
 John Lennon stated that "if stage shows were to be out, we wanted something to replace them.
 Television was the obvious answer."
-Most of the band members have said that the initial idea was Paul McCartney's, although he stated, "I’m not sure whose idea Magical Mystery Tour was.
-It could have been mine, but I’m not sure whether I want to take the blame for it!
+Most of the band members have said that the initial idea was Paul McCartney's, although he stated, "I'm not sure whose idea Magical Mystery Tour was.
+It could have been mine, but I'm not sure whether I want to take the blame for it!
 We were all agreed on it – but a lot of the material at that time could have been my idea."
 According to McCartney, he had been creating home movies and this was a source of inspiration for Magical Mystery Tour.

 The script of Magical Mystery Tour was largely improvised.
 The Beatles gathered together a group of people for the cast and camera crew, and told them to "be on the coach on Monday morning".
 Ringo Starr recalled: "Paul had a great piece of paper – just a blank piece of white paper with a circle on it.
-The plan was: 'We start here, and we’ve got to do something here …' We filled it in as we went along."
+The plan was: 'We start here, and we've got to do something here …' We filled it in as we went along."